 - Connecting with professional organizations that address disability-related concerns

-Dr. Collins will guide you through reflective experiences and challenge you to develop your own personal leadership plan that you can accomplish without leaving the classroom.
-You’ll also learn from examples of effective special education teacher-leaders and get practical guidelines for following various leadership paths.
-This session is essential viewing for all special education professionals, from pre-K through high school.
-There will be time to get your questions answered at the end of the presentation.
+Dr. Collins guides you through reflective experiences and challenge you to develop your own personal leadership plan that you can accomplish without leaving the classroom.
+Learn from examples of effective special education teacher-leaders and get practical guidelines for following various leadership paths.
+This recorded session is essential viewing for all special education professionals, from pre-K through high school.

 About the Presenter